raspberrypilearning/clone-wars/en/step_3.md

 ## Lightning bolts

-Let's give the spaceship the ability to fire lightning bolts!
+Now you are going to give the spaceship the ability to fire lightning bolts!

 --- task ---